 Intelligence – Committing fraud is more about knowing what correct information is supposed to look like, especially with fraudulent documents.
 One might also do similar work with a Forgery Kit.

-Primary attribute: Intelligence.
+Primary ability: Intelligence.
 Knowledge and lore about historical events, legendary people, ancient kingdoms, wars, ancient civilizations.

 Charisma – Convince someone of something using your knowledge of history rather than powers of persuasion.
 My best explanation for this is an example.
 Suppose the heirs of a noble line all had a certain birthmark, if your task was to convince the royal court that you have found the true royal heir to the throne with this lore and knowledge, rather than Charisma (Persuasion) you might be able to use Charisma (History).

-Primary attribute: Wisdom.
+Primary ability: Wisdom.
 Interpreting the intentions of another creature such as catching a lie or determining their next move.

 Dexterity – Reading your opponent in a fight to see if they’re holding back to hide their full strength would be a Dexterity (Insight) check.

-Primary attribute: Charisma.
+Primary ability: Charisma.
 Assert your dominance with Intimidation.
 Influencing creatures with threats and coercion is the purview of this skill.

 Strength – One of the actual examples in the PHB for skills with different abilities, Strength (Intimidation) is all about using raw might to scare enemies into line.
 Things like crushing a rock with your bare hands or deadlifting a boulder are great examples of ways to avoid having to actually fight things.